3 Ways Self-knowledge Makes You Strong

 Joy – The highest and most enjoyable emotion experienced by humans.
 It is a state of permanent happiness and contentment felt after great success or accomplishment.

-It’s important to be as specific as possible with your emotions.
 This is one of the times in life where nuance matters a lot.
 Clarity about your internal state makes a difference.
-It’s too easy to get swept up in the immediate emotion put it in a broad category when really, it might be something much more subtle.
+It’s too easy to get swept up in the immediate emotion and put it in a broad category when it might be much more subtle.

-Take for example anger and sadness.
+Take, for example, anger and sadness.
 Many people become angry when they’re sad.
 They don’t want to experience loss and instead become angry as a way of pushing the feeling away.

-I didn’t really want to move, in fact I loved where I lived and often thought, “man I love it here.”
-But, when it came time to begin the moving process, I started to pick out all of the flaws and justify why it would be better to live elsewhere.
-I pushed away the fond feelings for a place I loved as a way of making it easier to focus on the future.
+I didn’t want to move; I loved where I lived and often thought, “Man, I love it here.”
+But, when it came time to begin the moving process, I started to pick out all the flaws and justify why it would be better to live elsewhere.
+I pushed away the fond feelings for a place I loved to make it easier to focus on the future.

 2. Put your experiences into context.